- What are the four types of perception?

 Sensory processing disorder (SPD) is a condition that affects how your brain processes sensory information (stimuli).
 Sensory information includes things you see, hear, smell, taste, or touch.
 SPD can affect all of your senses, or just one.
 SPD usually means you’re overly sensitive to stimuli that other people are not.

-What is the meaning of sensation?
+What are types of sensation?

 Where does sensory perception occur?